keralaboy123/mousearrow/README.md

 # mousearrow
-change icon of mouse arrow to user selected image from python in windows. it uses winreg and ctypes internaly
+change icon of mouse arrow to user selected image by python in windows. it uses winreg and ctypes internaly credits : stackoverflow answer

 # install
 download mousearrow.py into folder of your code